 http://www.publichealth.org.nz/ This Public Health WWW Networking Project promotes collaboration and networking across a range of public health sectors.
 In the early stages of the project, the emphasis was on increasing awareness of the internet and the web.

-http://www.youth2000.ac.nz/ The Youth2000 project is conducted by The Adolescent Health Research Group (AHRG) at the University of Auckland.
-The group aims to provide accurate and timely information that parents, schools, people working in health and education and policymakers can use to improve the health and wellbeing status of all young people in Aotearoa New Zealand.
+https://www.fmhs.auckland.ac.nz/en/faculty/adolescent-health-research-group.html The Adolescent Health Research Group (AHRG) at the University of Auckland.
+There aim is to provide accurate, up-to-date information that contributes to improved health and wellbeing for all young people in Aotearoa, New Zealand.

 http://www.saferjourneys.govt.nz/ Safer Journeys is the government's strategy to guide improvements in road safety over the period 2010 to 2020.
 The strategy's vision is a safe road system increasingly free of death and serious injury and introduces the Safe System approach to New Zealand.